Irish culture is not something you simply observe – it is something you feel, join in and carry with you.

 If your visit coincides with a festival, you are in for a special treat.
 Irish festivals often combine music, dance and storytelling in one joyful celebration.

 In Galway, events such as the Galway International Arts Festival transform the city into a vibrant cultural hub.
-Street performers, musicians, theatre companies and poets fill the streets with colour and sound.
+Street performers, musicians, theater companies and poets fill the streets with colour and sound.

-Meanwhile, in Ennis, the Fleadh Nua celebrates traditional Irish music and dance each year, drawing performers and visitors from across the globe.
+In Ennis, the Fleadh Nua celebrates traditional Irish music and dance each year.
+It draws performers and visitors from across the globe.
 Sessions run from morning until late at night, and the town hums with energy.

-The Willie Clancy Summer School is a renowned traditional music summer festival.
-It’s held annually each July in Miltown Malby.
-These festivals offer visitors a concentrated immersion in Irish culture — but even outside festival season, cultural experiences are always within reach.
+The Willie Clancy Summer School is a renowned traditional music summer festival, held in Miltown Malbay annually each July .
+These festivals offer visitors a concentrated immersion in Irish culture.
+But even outside festival season, cultural experiences are always within reach.

 Where to Experience the Magic